Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

 .. note::

-   As you will see later with the |ReceiveContextTest|_, these placeholders have setter functions, allowing us to partially specify the context.
+   As you will see later with the |TestReceiveContext|_, these placeholders have setter functions, allowing us to partially specify the context.

 Now you can call ``piggy_init`` and get a result containing the initial state.